Organic (carbon) to CO2

 Mulching “to” much

-If your spreading so much mulch/compost that the mulch layer gets thicker each your.
+If your spreading so much mulch/compost that the mulch layer gets thicker each year.
 First off your doing an insane amount of work to move so much mulch!!

 and second.
 You can probably do less work for similair results